MelodicXP/reading-notes/301/301class1.md

 # 301 - Class 1 - Introduction to React and Components

+## Why this topic matters

+  This topic matters is it will expose me to the fundamental concepts about React, specfically as relates to components.

 ## Component Based Architecture

 1. **What is a “component”?**